aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 LLM Agent discovers all necessary endpoints for authentication as well as support for the Token Exchange grant type `urn:ietf:params:oauth:grant-type:token-exchange`

-> Note: Unfortunately Token Exchange {{RFC8693}} doesn't define an authorization server metadata parameter for `requested_token_types_supported` to discover if `urn:ietf:params:oauth:token-type:id-jag` is specifically supported so the LLM Agent needs to attempt Token Exchange to learn if the specific enteprise supports issuing an Identity Assertion Grant.
+> Note: Unfortunately Token Exchange {{RFC8693}} doesn't define an authorization server metadata parameter for `requested_token_types_supported` to discover if `urn:ietf:params:oauth:token-type:id-jag` is specifically supported so the LLM Agent needs to first attempt Token Exchange to learn if the specific Enterprise IdP supports issuing an Identity Assertion Grant.

 ### IdP Authorization Request (with PKCE)

-LLM Agent generates a `code_verifier` and a `code_challenge` (usually a SHA256 hash of the verifier, base64url-encoded) and redirects the end-user to the enterprise IdP with an authorization request
+LLM Agent generates a `code_verifier` and a `code_challenge` (usually a SHA256 hash of the verifier, base64url-encoded) and redirects the end-user to the Enterprise IdP with an authorization request

     GET /authorize?
       response_type=code
       &client_id=com.example.ai-agent
       &redirect_uri=https://ai-agent.example.com/oauth2/callback
-      &scope=openid
+      &scope=openid+profile+email
       &state=xyzABC123
       &code_challenge=E9Melhoa2OwvFrEMTJguCHaoeK1t8URWbuGJSstw-cM
       &code_challenge_method=S256
-    Host: my-tenant.idp.example
+    Host: cyberdyne.idp.example

 ### User authenticates and authorizes LLM Agent

-The enterprise IdP authenticates the end-user and redirects back to the LLM Agent's registered client redirect URI with an authorization code:
+Enterprise IdP authenticates the end-user and redirects back to the LLM Agent's registered client redirect URI with an authorization code:

     https://ai-agent.example.com/oauth2/callback?code=SplxlOBeZQQYbYS6WxSbIA&state=xyzABC123

 LLM Agent exchanges the `code` with PKCE `code_verifier` to obtain an ID Token and Access Token for the IdP's UserInfo endpoint

     POST /oauth2/token
-    Host: my-tenant.idp.example
+    Host: cyberdyne.idp.example
     Content-Type: application/x-www-form-urlencoded

     grant_type=authorization_code